City Writes Fiction Competition 2018

 City Writes is an exciting new event that showcases the best of City’s Short Courses Creative Writing talent.
 Held once a term at the University, City Writes hosts readings from alumni, students and tutors.
 One reader offers a professional perspective, reading from a new or award-winning publication, and the other readers are selected on the basis of a 1,000 word submission to a termly fiction writing competition open to all current and previous students of a City Creative Writing Short Course.

 Rebekah Lattin-Rawstrone, a tutor involved in City Creative Writing Short Courses for over ten years, hosts City Writes and judges the termly competition.
 There will be no themes, so submit the best 1,000 words of fiction (we also accept creative non-fiction, such as memoir or travel writing, and though we do accept YA, we don't currently accept Children's Fiction) on any subject, to email@example.com by the end of the 7th week of each term.

-Now into its second year of events — the first event in the Spring Term with visiting lecturer Emma Claire Sweeney; the second event in the Summer Term with short courses alumna, Luiza Sauma; the third in the Autumn Term 2017 with Novel Studio alumnus, Greg Keen; and the fourth with short courses alumna, Imogen Hermes Gowar —the deadline for the City Writes Summer Event, is Friday, 15th June 2018.
+Now into its second year — with speakers such as (click links for reports on the events): visiting lecturer, Emma Claire Sweeney; short courses alumna, Luiza Sauma; Novel Studio alumnus, Greg Keen; short courses alumna, Imogen Hermes Gowar ; and short courses alumna, C. G. Menon — City Writes is a popular, friendly and notable event for great writing.
+The deadline for the City Writes Autumn Event, is Friday, 16th November 2018.
 You can submit extracts, but please make sure they stand alone.
-Candidates will be informed of their success by the end of week 8 (22nd June 2018).
+Candidates will be informed of their success by the end of week 8 (23rd November 2018).

-The next event will be held on Thursday 12th July 2018 in the Northampton Suite C and our guest author will be short course alumna C. G. Menon who will be reading from her debut collection Subjunctive Moods, published in June.
+The next event will be held on Thursday 13th December 2018 in the Northampton Suite C and our guest author and publisher will be visiting lecturer Cherry Potts who will be reading from her work, showcasing her Solstice Shorts Festival project, and giving us a sense of what it means to run the popular independent publisher, Arachne Press.

 Successful candidates of the competition will be invited to practice reading sessions of 15 minutes each from 5.30pm on that Thursday, 13th December 2018, before the doors of the event open at 6.30pm.